th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/1-base-system.md

 The operator box is a machine used to monitor and control the th2 cluster.

 1. Git
-   Git is the most popular project version control system.
-Created in line with the DevOps/GitOps paradigm, th2 synchronizes configuration in the git repositories with the state of the testing system and updates the corresponding components.
+   Created in line with the DevOps/GitOps paradigm, th2 synchronizes configuration in the Git repositories with the state of the testing system and updates the corresponding components.
    - [Installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. kubectl
    [Kubectl](https://kubernetes.io/docs/reference/kubectl/) is a command line interface for interacting with a Kubernetes cluster.